 Best Knots For A Drop Shot Rig

-The double uni knot, improved clinch knot, and the Palomar knot are the best knots for drop shot fishing.
-Make sure you tie these perfectly, as the knots will be your weak link in your rig and cause you to lose fish and your drop shot rig.
+The double uni knot, improved clinch knot, and Palomar knot are the best for drop shot fishing.
+Ensure you tie these perfectly, as the knots will be your weak link in your rig and cause you to lose fish and your rig!

 Dropping Out